Smart Home Zigbee Support

 Works with All Hubs (WWAHu) is a custom Zigbee cluster that standardizes best practices to improve security, reliability, and interoperability for Zigbee devices.
-For more information, see The All Hubs Initiative.
+For more details, see The All Hubs Initiative.

 Obtain the Works with Alexa Badge for your Zigbee devices

-After you have thoroughly tested your device with Echo Plus, you can submit your device for certification.
-For more information, see the Works with Alexa Certification Workflow.
+After you have thoroughly tested your device with the Echo Plus, you can submit your device for WWA certification.
+For details, see Apply for Works with Alexa Certification.